-First calculate IF_D^T , WC_D^T , and S_D^T for the district using all teachers continuously employed at the district according to the steps given next.
-These factor scores will be used in conjunction with factor scores calculated at the school level when the school has too few complete teacher responses to report the factor even though the response rate for teachers at the school is at least 80%.
-Schools with fewer than 20 complete student responses with which to calculate SPE^S or S^S , even though the response rate for students at the school is at least 80%, shall not receive a rating for the School Climate indicator.
+First calculate Teacher Perceptions of Instructional Focus at the District level (IF_D^T) , Teacher Perceptions of Working Conditions at the District level (WC_D^T) , and Teacher Perceptions of Safety at the District level (S_D^T) using all teachers continuously employed at the district according to the steps given next.
+These factor scores will be used in place of factor scores calculated at the school level when the school has too few complete teacher responses to report the factor even though the response rate for teachers at the school is at least 80%.
+Schools with fewer than 20 complete student responses with which to calculate SPE^S or S^S, even though the response rate for students at the school is at least 80%, shall not receive a rating for the School Climate indicator.

-- 1. Calculate the district mean response for each item used in the calculation of a teacher school climate survey factor score.
+- Calculate the district mean response for each item used in the calculation of a teacher school climate survey factor score.
 Mean responses calculated at the district will be used for missing items for respondents missing ≤ 20% of the items used in calculating a given factor score. - 2.
 Calculate IF_D^T according to the following equation and the subsequent sub-steps:

-$$\operatorname{IF}{D}^{T} = \left(\sum{i=1}^{n} \left(\sum{k=1}^{9} \operatorname{IF}{k}^{T} \right) / 9 \right) / n \tag{7}$$
+$$IF_D^T = \frac{\left(\sum{i=1}^n \frac{\left(\sum{k=1}^9 IF_k^T\right)}{9}\right)}{n}$$ Eq.
+(14)

-Note: IF_D^T = Teacher Perceptions of Instructional Focus at the current district. i = an index for an individual respondent (from 1 to n, the number of teachers included in the calculation of IF_D^T for the district). k = an index for an individual survey item included in IF_D^T (from 1 to 9).
-IF_k^T = The response to item k for respondent i (on a scale from 1 to 4).
+Note: $IF_D^T = Teacher Perceptions of Instructional Focus at the current district.$ i= an index for an individual respondent (from 1 ton $, the number of teachers included in the calculation of <math>IF_D^T$ for the district). k = an index for an individual survey item included in IF_D^T (from 1 to 9). $IF_k^T = The response to item$ kfor respondenti(on a scale from 1 to 4).

 - 2.a.
 Exclude records that are missing responses for more than one of the items used in the calculation of IF_D^T . - 2.b.
 Enter the district mean found in step 1 for missing items in the remaining records (e.g., if a respondent did not answer item IF_4^T , enter the mean response to that item from other teachers in the same district). - 2.c.
 For each individual respondent, divide the sum of item responses for this factor by 9 (the number of items in the factor) to find their individual factor score. - 2.d.
-Divide the sum of individual factor scores in the district by the number of respondents with a factor score in that district.
+Divide the sum of individual factor scores in the district by the number of respondents with a factor score in that district. - 2.e.
+Subtract 2.74 from the result of 2.d.
+If the difference is less than zero, set it to zero. - 2.f.
+Multiply the result of 2.e by 8.04.
+If the product is greater than 10, set it to 10. - 2.g.
+Round the final value of IF_D^T to the nearest hundredth (e.g., 7.21). - 3.
+Calculate WC_D^T according to the following equation and the subsequent sub-steps: